 If your gums have receded, and your teeth appear overly long or elongated, then soft tissue grafts can extend the gum line to create an aesthetic balance.
 The grafts also reduce the gum pockets that are prone to future periodontal disease.

-If you are unhappy with your smile, give us a call to discuss your options.
-After all, you only have one chance to make a first impression.
+If you are unhappy with your current smile, let us help.
+Give us a call to discuss your options.

 Osseous Surgery / Pocket Reduction